Paris in World War II: German occupation

 During the occupation, the French Government moved to Vichy, and the flag of Nazi Germany flew over all the French government buildings.
-Signs in German were placed on the main boulevards, and the clocks of all France were reset to the German time.
-The German military high command moved into the Majestic Hotel on Avenue Kléber; the Abwehr (German military intelligence), took over the Hôtel Lutetia; the Luftwaffe (German Air Force) occupied the Ritz; the Kriegsmarine (German Navy), the Hôtel de la Marine on the Place de la Concorde; the Carlingue, the French auxiliary organization of the Gestapo, occupied the building at 93 Rue Lauriston; and the German commandant of Paris and his staff moved into the Hôtel Meurice on Rue de Rivoli.
+Signs in German were placed on the main boulevards, and the clocks of all France were reset to the German time zone.
+The German military high command moved into the Majestic Hotel on Avenue Kléber; the Abwehr (German military intelligence), took over the Hôtel Lutetia; the Luftwaffe (German Air Force) occupied the Ritz; the Kriegsmarine (German Navy), the Hôtel de la Marine on the Place de la Concorde; the Carlingue, the French auxiliary organization of the Gestapo, occupied the building at 93 Rue Lauriston, and the German commandant of Paris and his staff moved into the Hôtel Meurice on Rue de Rivoli.

 Paris became the primary destination for the rest and recreation of German soldiers.
 Under the slogan "Jeder einmal in Paris" ("everyone once in Paris"), each German soldier was promised one visit to Paris.
 One month after the beginning of the occupation, a bi-monthly magazine and guide for visiting German soldiers Der deutsche Wegleiter für Paris (The German Guide to Paris), was first published by the Paris Kommandantur.
 Certain hotels and movie theaters were reserved exclusively for German soldiers.
 A German-language newspaper, the Pariser Zeitung (1941–1944), was also published for the soldiers.
-The German officers enjoyed the Ritz, Maxim's, the Coupole and other exclusive restaurants, as the exchange rate was fixed to favor the German occupiers.
-Many houses of prostitution existed in Paris and they began to cater to German clients.
+The German officers enjoyed the Ritz, Maxim's, Coupole, and other exclusive restaurants, as the exchange rate was fixed to favor the German occupiers.
+Many houses of prostitution existed in Paris, and they began to cater to German clients.

 The headquarters of the Sicherheitsdienst (SD), the counter-intelligence branch of the SS was at 84 Avenue Foch.
 French auxiliaries, who worked for the Gestapo, Sicherheitsdienst and Geheime Feldpolizei were based at 93 Rue Lauriston in the 16th arrondissement of Paris.
 They were known as the Carlingue (or French Gestapo) and were active between 1941 and 1944.
 The group was founded by Pierre Bonny, a corrupt ex-policeman.
 It was subsequently led by Henri Lafont and Pierre Loutrel, two professional criminals who had been active in the French underworld before the war.